 You’ll use your FSA ID each year you submit a FAFSA application, as well as to look up your federal loans once you graduate, so be sure to note your username and password somewhere secure.

-If you’re a dependent student, your parent or guardian will also need to create an FSA ID, and you cannot do so on their behalf.
+If you’re a dependent student, your parent or guardian will also need to create an FSA ID, and you can’t create one on their behalf.

 Do I need a parent’s help to apply for FAFSA?

-If you’re classified as a dependent for the FAFSA, you will likely need your parents’ help filling out the FAFSA, especially for the sections pertaining to their assets.
+If you’re classified as a dependent for the FAFSA, you’ll likely need your parents’ help filling out the FAFSA, especially for the sections pertaining to their assets.

 Which schools should I apply to?

 Filling out the Free Application for Federal Student Aid doesn’t cost a thing, so you can (and should) provide your information to as many schools as you’re even remotely interested in attending (if you’d like to provide your FAFSA info to more than 10 schools, follow these steps).

 College applications, on the other hand, come with application fees averaging $40, with many schools charging $75 or more, according to U.S. News & World Report.
 So applying to every college or university you might conceivably be interested in could be prohibitively expensive.